ginofazzi/data-wild-west/README.md

 Located in the **"data"** folder:

     - This directory contains both the raw and processed data utilized in the project.

-    **NOTE: The final processed dataset is located at /data/processed/final_reviews.csv**
+NOTE: The final processed dataset is located at /data/processed/final_reviews.csv.

 ### Additional Folders
     - "images": Contains images used in the report.
     - "translations": This folder includes any translation files related to the project.
     - "visualizations": Here, you will find visual representations and output generated during the project.
     - "annotations": Contains annotations results, samples and the guideline.
+    - "report": The report of the project.

 Each folder is structured to provide a clear and organized workflow, ensuring easy navigation and replication of the project's results.